Daniel-Diaz/hatex-guide/README.md

 ## Installing from Hackage

-Using _cabal_ you can install the library directly from Hackage.
+Using _cabal-install_ you can install the library directly from Hackage.

     $ cabal install hatex-guide